instantiator/reveal-on-next/README.md

 - HTML content is loaded from a remote (or local) URL
 - React element inside the HTML content can be created as needed
 - Slide show can be multiplexed between controller and clients
+- Supports build and export that can be hosted statically (eg. with [GitHub Pages](https://pages.github.com/))

 Multiplexing allows the controller to update all the clients as it moves through the presentation.
 Effectively, they follow along...